The Tampa Bay Rays (39-18) are on the road to face the Chicago Cubs (24-30) at Wrigley Field on Wednesday with the home ...

 Following his stint as a Blue Jay, he moved on to the big Apple as a member of the New York Mets.
 He is a Gold Glove winner, the Most Valuable Player of the 2017 World Baseball Classic, and a voice in any clubhouse he enters.

-Their odds to win their division are the 3rd highest odds in the division.
-While their odds to win the National League pennant are the 11th highest.
-They rank 24th in total odds among the entire league to win the World Series this season.
+Their odds to win their division are the third highest odds in the division out of the five teams in the division.
+While their odds to win the National League pennant are 9th out of 15 teams.
+They rank 21st in total odds among the entire league to win the World Series this season out of thirty teams.

 Still got some burning questions about the Chicago Cubs?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!